ukoloff/win-ca/vscode/README.md

 ## Abstract

-This is minimal possible VSCode Extension.
+This is [minimal possible VSCode Extension].
 It's only purpose is to run [win-ca][] package, so all Trusted Root Certificates becomes available to other VSCode extensions.